JoaoDiogoDuarte/so-ficha-1/README.md

 - `.LFE0`: (Local Function End) End of a function.
 - `.size`: Indicates the size of a function or symbol.
 Here, it says that main has size of `main` is the address from here (`.`) backwards (`-`) to the symbol `main`.
-- `.ident`: Identification of how he program was compiled and when.
+- `.ident`: Identification of how the program was compiled and when.
 - The other section part can be ignored, basically means that this program can run in a stack that is non-executable (i.e. no code can be executed from the stack).

+Some nice references about why we use certain registers and what the `q` and `l` at the end of instructions mean can be found [here](https://electronicsreference.com/assembly-language/assembly-language-registers/) and [here](https://github.com/aw-junaid/Hacking-Tools/blob/master/Assembly%20language/New%20Assembly%20Work/Assembly%20Language/Data%20Organization%3A%20Bits%2C%20Nibbles%2C%20Words%2C%20Double%20Words%2C%20Quad%20Words%20and%20Long%20Words.md).

 #### Binaries and flags